arn-the-long-beard/proto-seeder/README.md

 # Todo

-- Complain if Routes not found ( then it will do nothing ) -> Done
+- [x] Complain if Routes not found ( then it will do nothing )
-- Complain if Model not found ( then it will do nothing ) -> Done
+- [x] Complain if Model not found ( then it will do nothing )
-- Extract the Url payload from a route ( id_param, query and children) or Extract nested route if any as single variant tuple -> Done
+- [x] Extract the Url payload from a route ( id_param, query and children) or Extract nested route if any as single variant tuple
-- Extract the routes and display stats ( how many view, files it will create ) -> Done
+- [x] Extract the routes and display stats ( how many view, files it will create )
-- Create the right sub directory(ies?) with the correct name(s) ->   `#[modules_path]` -> Done
+- [x] Create the right sub directory(ies?) with the correct name(s) ->   `#[modules_path]`
-- Create the right file when route is module and create its view & init with the right payload extracted in step 2 -> Done
+- [x] Create the right file when route is module and create its view & init with the right payload extracted in step 2 -> Done
-- Create the local view with the call to the proper model/prop if route is not module ->   `#[view = "Model/prop => local_view"]` -> Done
+- [x] Create the local view with the call to the proper model/prop if route is not module ->   `#[view = "Model/prop => local_view"]`
-- Create the local guard with the call to the proper model/prop ->  ` #[guard = "Model/prop => guard  => callback_view"]` -> Done
+- [x] Create the local guard with the call to the proper model/prop ->  ` #[guard = "Model/prop => guard  => callback_view"]`
-- Add build command to test that the generated code can compile
+- [] Add build command to test that the generated code can compile
-- Add module in root file where the initial Routes is parsed -> Done
+- [x] Add module in root file where the initial Routes is parsed

 For later
-- Detect if future file already exist -> Done
+- [x] Detect if future file already exist
-- If future file already exist, try to apply the command line recursively to its Routes enum?
+- [x] If future file already exist, try to apply the command line recursively to its Routes enum?
-- Check if content already exist, then it will not add it -> Done
+- [x] Check if content already exist, then it will not add it
-- Check if local content ( local views and guard ) already exist, then it will not add it -> Done
+- [x] Check if local content ( local views and guard ) already exist, then it will not add it

-- Check if update has been made or not and display message instead of now which is actually the number of file to update -> Done ( but need improvement )
+- [x] Check if update has been made or not and display message instead of now which is actually the number of file to update.
+Needs improvement.